elcodi-templates/StoreTemplateBundle/README.md

+> Hello!
+I am a deprecated package.
+I've been moved to elcodi-plugins/StoreTemplateBundle.
+Thanks :D

 # Custom templates for bamboo/elcodi
 In order to make a template fully compatible with Bamboo engine (The elcodi e-commerce implementation) we have created a small standard.
 Customizing this bundle you can create themes for bamboo/elcodi.
 Please read this documentation carefully before edit anything.